-TIHR & Tavistock Clinic – Historical Reflections & Thoughts of the Future
+TIHR & Tavistock Clinic: Historical Reflections & Thoughts for the Future Tavistock Enterprise

 David Armstrong – Social Psychologist and an Associate Consultant at Tavistock Consulting.
 He was junior project officer at TIHR from 1959-1967, then worked at the University of London and the Grubb Institute, before returning to the Tavistock Clinic when it set up a dedicated consultancy service.
 He is author of Organisation in the Mind (2005), and co-editor of Social Defences against Anxiety: Explorations in a Paradigm (2015).

 Professor Michael Rustin – Professor of Sociology at the University of East London and Visiting Professor at the Tavistock Clinic.
 He has had a substantial role in developing postgraduate academic study at the Tavistock.
 He is author of The Good Society and the Inner World (1991) co-author of Reading Klein (2016) and co-editor of Social Defences against Anxiety (2015)

 Susanna Rustin is a journalist at the Guardian newspaper, where her work involves both editing and writing.
 She is chair of the Queens Park Community Council.

 Jon Stokes trained and worked as a Consultant Clinical Psychologist at the Tavistock Clinic where he was Chair of the Adult Psychotherapy Department (1988-1993).
 He founded the organisation consulting service Tavistock Consulting in 1993 and led it as Director for 5 years.
 Since 2000 he has been a Director of Stokes & Jolly Ltd, a firm specialising in leadership consulting.
 He is a Senior Fellow in Management Practice at Oxford University.